psf/black/docs/faq.md

 disabled-by-default counterpart W504.
 E203 should be disabled while changes are still [discussed](https://github.com/PyCQA/pycodestyle/issues/373).

-## Does Black support Python 2?
+## Which Python versions does Black support?

+_Black_ supports at least all Python versions that have not reached their end of life.
+This is the case for both running _Black_ and formatting code.
 Support for formatting Python 2 code was removed in version 22.0.
+While we've made no plans to stop supporting older Python 3 minor versions immediately, their support might also be removed some time in the future without a deprecation period.

 ## Why does my linter or typechecker complain after I format my code?